It’s easy to understand why content marketing has become so popular.

-Imagine you’re a software engineer who also loves cooking.
+Imagine you are a software engineer who also loves cooking.
 As a passion project, you decide to develop and market a software application for cooks.
 The app lets you capture all your recipes in one place and use them to create meal plans and grocery lists.

 You build a website and a Facebook page.
-You’ve heard a blog can help attract customers, so you start blogging about all the fun things you can do with your software.
+You have heard a blog can help attract customers, so you start blogging about all the fun things you can do with your software.

 You score a handful of paying customers.
-But it isn’t nearly the success you were hoping for and you’re starting to run out of blog post ideas.
+But it isn’t nearly the success you were hoping for, and you are starting to run out of blog post ideas.
 So you decide to enlist the help of your friend, Laura, who is a professional content marketer.

 After reviewing what you have accomplished so far, Laura suggests you shift the focus of your messaging from the product to your customers.

 Laura explains that it will be easier to attract the attention of potential customers if you blog about the problems they face and offer solutions.
 She says the goal is to earn their trust and become a familiar resource so they will be more receptive to what you offer.

 That sounds reasonable, but you are still not sure how to put it into action.
 So Laura presents you with the following:

 This example buyer’s journey focuses on someone who is looking for a recipe management solution.
 At the bottom is a suggestion for the types of content that would be useful at each stage of their journey.